mattddean/portalsend-app/README.md

 - Show error messages when files fail to be decrypted or whatever.
 Indicate when teh problem is that the master password is wrong.
   Can start by just showing an X on the step that failed and checks on the steps that succeed.
 - More server components and fewer client-side requests.
+- Deep dive into SEO.
+- Get eslint rules from t3-app-router-drizzle